2020 Maine Garden Day

 Allan Amioka and Frank Wertheim, UMaine Extension Educator, Agriculture/Horticulture York County.

 Keep gardening long after Maine’s traditional growing season ends with simple, portable greenhouse or low tunnel structures.
 This session includes building instructions, what to grow, and when and how to get crops started.

 For more information or to request a reasonable accommodation, contact Pamela Hargest at email@example.com or 207.781.6099 or 1.800.287.1471 (in Maine).

 Funded in part by a grant from the Maine Arts Commission, an independent state agency supported by the National Endowment for the Arts.

-Maine Garden Day Sponsor:
+Maine Garden Day Sponsors: